That dollar amount results from a 39.8% increase from $120 billion in 2020.

 Note that these metrics also include a significant amount of re-exporting activity.

 Another key indicator of a country’s economic performance is its unemployment rate.
-Hungary’s unemployment rate averaged 3.601% for 2022, down from 4.074% one year earlier in 2021 according to statistics from the International Monetary Fund.
+Hungary’s unemployment rate averaged 4.475% for 2024, up from an average 4.075% one year earlier in 2023 according to International Monetary Fund statistics.

 Hungary’s capital city is Budapest.